 The Bully Kutta has a fearsome reputation – one that is well deserved.
-A catch-all name for mastiffs that originate in Pakistan, they are enormous, aggressive, and dangerous.
+With a catch-all name for mastiffs and having originated from Pakistan, the Bully Kuttas are enormous, aggressive, and dangerous.

 They are popular amongst young men who want to project a “macho” image.
 It is very much like how the English Bulldog is in England and elsewhere.
-That being said, the Bully Kutta is not a dog for the inexperienced or faint hearted.
+That said, the Bully Kutta is not a dog for novice dog owners or the faint hearted.